 This is a smart way to lure your visitors to product pages and help them make a quick purchasing decision.

 5. Offer Size Guides

-Shopping online for clothing and accessories isn’t always easy.
+Shopping online for custom clothing and accessories isn’t always easy.

 Unlike in brick-and-mortar stores, e-commerce consumers face the challenge of not being able to try on the products when shopping online.